 The elements that makeup who she is -like her Persian, Jewish, and Canadian cultures- are still being put together, but the framework of universal humanity makes it whole.

 Whatever your primary identity, the qualities and aspirations that unite us need to be prioritized over cultural differences.
-Socially constructed categorizations can be messy and incompatible and there is more to life than can be defined by the labels that will always fall short of fully encompassing who we are.
+Socially constructed categorizations can be messy and incompatible and there’s more to life than can be defined by labels that will fall short of fully encompassing who we are.

 “We’re not titles, we’re not labels.
 We’re people.
 We’re human beings,” says Mohsin.